gberger/gulp-markdox/README.md

 It can take on `.coffee` and `.iced` files, too.

-If you want to concatenate all your generated documentation files, use [gulp-concat](https://github.com/wearefractal/gulp-concat):
+If you want to concatenate all your generated documentation files, use `concat` option.
+All parsed docfiles will be passed to templateat once:

 ```javascript
 var markdox = require("gulp-markdox");